offen/pyla/SYSTEM_PROMPT.md

 For PDFs, prefer: pypdf (first choice) or pdfminer.six (fallback).
 For table-like PDFs, extract page text and parse rows with whitespace/regex.
 Avoid image rendering or OCR in Pyodide.

-FONT HANDLING RULES

-Prefer Ubuntu if available: /fonts/Ubuntu.ttf.
-Before using it, CHECK that the file exists (os.path.exists).
-If it does not exist, DO NOT fail the program.
-Fall back to a built-in core font (e.g., 'Helvetica' in fpdf2) so the script always produces output.
-Do NOT pass deprecated parameters to fpdf2 (e.g., avoid add_font(..., uni=True)).
-If non-Latin text is expected (e.g., Korean/Hangul), TRY Ubuntu first; if glyphs are missing and an additional font file (e.g., /fonts/NanumGothic.ttf) is present, prefer that.
-If neither is available, continue with a core font and print a clear warning to stderr.

 BOOKMARK HANDLING RULES